federgraph/RiggVar-RG38/README.md

 This is a Delphi FMX project which can be built with IDE Rio 10.3.3.

-While it is a technically a Delphi cross platform project, it is intended for Windows only.
+While it is technically a Delphi cross platform project, it is intended for Windows only.

-It should compile for other platforms.
-But mainly because of the additional forms, which have been available previously for the VCL platform and reintroduced as FMX forms, it is not expected to run on any other platform than Windows.
+It is not expected to run on any other platform than Windows because of the additional forms, which have been available previously for the VCL platform and reintroduced as FMX forms,

+It should compile for other platforms though.

 ## RiggVar

 The RiggVar project started in 1995.
-Special versions of it have been created for several platforms and published via the app store, but published versions were light versions that did not surface all of the original features.
+Special versions of it have been created for several platforms and published via the app store.
+Published versions before 2020 were light versions that did not surface all of the original features.

 While it is a good thing to have a lightweight version of the app - and there will probably be more of them -